Elao/elao_/README.md

 ### Start Webpack dev-server

+If you're using Docker, the dev-server is already started for you.

-To build assets for development purposes, with HMR (hot reloading) enabled, run:
+Otherwise, in order to build assets for development purposes, with HMR (hot reloading) enabled, run:

     make dev